Is 638 a Good Credit Score?

 Can I Get an Auto Loan with a 638 Credit Score?

 Your chances are good for getting approved for an auto loan with a 638 credit score.
 However, be open to exploring different options.
-A few places where you can apply for auto loans are banks, credit unions, and dealerships.
+A few places where you can apply for auto loans include banks, credit unions, and dealerships.

 While you’ll likely get a green light on a car loan, you might be paying higher interest rates.
 In addition, borrowers with fair credit scores typically have longer loan terms than those with higher scores.
 According to recent data from Experian®, in Q2 of 2024, the average loan term for borrowers with nonprime credit scores (601 to 660) was 74.13 months, or just over six years, while the average loan term for super prime borrowers (781 to 850) was 64.04 months, closer to five years.
 A longer loan term can mean more interest paid over the life of the loan.